St. Isidore, Alberta: Culture

 During the third weekend of February each year, the hamlet hosts the Carnaval de St. Isidore in and around the St. Isidore Cultural Centre.
 Modeled after the Quebec Winter Carnival, this event celebrates the community's French-Canadian heritage through a variety of events while retaining the Albertan nature of the surrounding French communities.
-Among the major events is the snow sculpting competition in which the organizers, the St. Isidore Cultural Centre sets a theme for the sculpting.
-There have been many great themes over the years: Asterix & Obelix, Super Z’héros, Tropical, Orange, Western and Vegas for the 30th edition in 2012.
+Among the major events is the snow sculpting competition in which the organizers, the St. Isidore Cultural Centre, sets a theme for the sculpting.
+Some themes over the years include Asterix & Obelix, Super Z’héros, Tropical, Orange, Western, and Vegas for the 30th edition in 2012.
 In addition to the professional category, the snow sculpting event also includes amateur and youth categories.

-The Carnaval also features a mixture of traditional French folk and contemporary music, local talent, traditional French cooking, sleigh rides, log sawing and other Franco-Canadian activities.
+The Carnaval also features a mixture of traditional French folk and contemporary music, local talent, traditional French cooking, sleigh rides, log sawing, and other Franco-Canadian activities.